ABOUT

 ME

-I am a co-director The Stimming Pool, a hybrid documentary/fantasy feature that captures the world through an autistic lens.
-The Stimming Pool has achieved worldwide success at festivals, premiering at CPH:DOX and screening at London Film Festival, amongst others.
-For my work on The Stimming Pool, I was co-longlisted for the 2024 BIFA for Best Debut Director - Feature Documentary.
-I have also directed several short films that have screened across the world.
+Georgia is a co-director of The Stimming Pool, a hybrid documentary/fantasy feature that captures the world through an autistic lens.
+The Stimming Pool has achieved worldwide success at festivals, premiering at CPH:DOX and screening at London Film Festival and MoMA Doc Fortnight, among others.
+For her work on The Stimming Pool, Georgia was longlisted for the 2024 BIFA for Best Debut Director - Feature Documentary and received the BFI x Chanel Filmmaker Award 2025 presented by Tilda Swinton and Edward Enninful.
+Her short films, including A Brief History of Circles and Out of Water, have screened across the world.

-My filmmaking centres on phenomenology, sensory ethnography, movement, and metamorphosis.
-I am interested in how empathy and sensory association can be generated through on-screen encounters, allowing the viewer to understand unfamiliar experiences that cannot be communicated with words.
-Through my work on The Stimming Pool I developed the Autistic Camera Manifesto, which seeks to deconstruct normative/neurotypical ways of filming and proposes an embodied, invulnerable camera that can reflect a hyper-sensory experience of the world.
+Through her work on The Stimming Pool, Georgia developed the Autistic Camera Manifesto, which seeks to deconstruct normative/neurotypical ways of filming and proposes an embodied, vulnerable camera that can reflect a hyper-sensory experience of the world.

-In addition to filmmaking, I have been working to increase the visibility and quality of relaxed (neurodivergent friendly) screenings, working with the BFI as a guest curator and co-founding the curatorial collective Stims.
-Through this collective we aim to programme more relaxed events and work with venues to improve their commitment to accessibility for neurodivergent audiences.
-I have also previously been a co-host of the Autism Through Cinema podcast, all episodes of which are available on all platforms.
+In addition to filmmaking, Georgia works to increase the visibility and quality of relaxed (neurodivergent friendly) screenings, working with the BFI as a guest curator and co-founding the curatorial collective Stims.
+She has previously been a co-host of the Autism Through Cinema podcast.